 After graduating from Leicester University, Mark Haysom had a thirty-year career in newspapers, during which he rose from trainee journalist on a small local weekly newspaper in the north of England to Managing Director of Mirror Group.
 In 2003 he moved into education as Chief Executive of a large government agency (the Learning & Skills Council).
 With a staff of 5,000 and a budget that ultimately reached £14 billion, he remained there for six years – working closely with a succession of Secretaries of State, including Charles Clarke, Alan Johnson and Ed Balls.

-In recent years he has served on the boards of a number of charities dedicated to overcoming poverty and disadvantage and is currently Chairman of one of the UK’s leading addiction charities, Phoenix Futures, for six years.
+In recent years he has served on the boards of a number of charities dedicated to overcoming poverty and disadvantage and was Chairman of one of the UK’s leading addiction charities, Phoenix Futures, for six years.
 He is currently a Trustee Board member of Citizens Advice.
 He was awarded an Honorary Doctorate from Leicester University in recognition of his career in newspapers in 2005 and the CBE in 2008 for his contribution to education.
 Mark lives in Brighton with his wife, Ann.